Tom Curtis (American football): Professional football

 Curtis was selected by the Baltimore Colts in the 14th round (356th overall pick) of the 1970 NFL draft.
 He appeared in 24 games for the Colts during the 1970 and 1971 seasons.
 In August 1972, Curtis was traded to the Los Angeles Rams for a future draft pick.
 He was cut by the Rams and picked up on waivers by the Miami Dolphins.
 He missed the Dolphins' undefeated 1972 season with a knee injury that kept him on injured reserve status.
 In late July 1973, Curtis announced his retirement from professional football.

 Family and publishing career

-Curtis met his wife, Debbie, in Miami, FL.
+Curtis met his wife, Debbie, in Miami.
 They were married in approximately 1974 and live in Miami.
-They have two sons, Brad and Matthew, and a daughter, Tammi, who is married to former Michigan head coach Lloyd Carr's son, Jason Carr.
+The couple have two sons, Brad and Matthew, and a daughter, Tammi, who is married to former Michigan head coach Lloyd Carr's son, Jason Carr.

 Curtis owns and operates Curtis Publishing Company, one of the nation's largest privately owned publishing companies.
 The company's publications include Steelers Digest and River Cities Gazette.
 He was also the owner and publisher of Football News.